 • Inventory items in the SSP with hostname, fqdn, ipv4/ipv6, mac-address as OSCAL-compliant properties.

-• Component library: software, hardware and services as reusable building blocks (component-definition).
+• Component library: Software, hardware, services as reusable building blocks (component-definition).

-• CSV import/export for connecting to asset management systems (CMDB, Active Directory, cloud APIs).
+• CSV import/export for connection to asset management systems (CMDB, Active Directory, cloud APIs).

-• Automatic NWDiag generation from inventory data – the diagram is the documentation, not a picture next to it.
+• NWDiag generation automatically from inventory data - the diagram is the documentation, not an image next to it.

-• Reverse lookup: which controls touch this component?
-Which measures are affected if I shut this server down?
+• Reverse lookup: Which controls access this component?
+Which measures are affected if I shut down this server?

-• Bulk updates via editor_replace and oscal_update_metadata for patch levels.
+• Batch updates via editor_replace and oscal_update_metadata for patch levels.

 🧠 With AI + MCP + AnythingLLM

-• AI agent: “Here is a CSV with 8 new web servers – generate the full OSCAL document chain per server.”
+• AI Agent: “Here is a CSV with 8 new web servers - generate the complete OSCAL document chain per server.”

-• MCP tool oscal_generate_batch_tailored_chain turns one sentence into 48 schema-validated documents.
+• MCP tool oscal_generate_batch_tailored_chain turns one set into 48 schema-validated documents.

-• AnythingLLM RAG: hardening guidelines, patch policies and segmentation concepts from the knowledge base flow into the description fields per component – with citations.
+• AnythingLLM-RAG: Hardening guidelines, patch management guidelines and network segmentation concepts from the knowledge base flow into the description fields per component - with source cited.

-• MCP GUI tools like gui_show_tab show the resulting NWDiag immediately in the SSP tab.
+• MCP GUI tools like gui_show_tab show the finished NWDiag immediately in the SSP tab.

 You dictate to the AI: “Here is the CSV with system_id, hostname, IP, OS.
-Generate the document chain per server and pull the hardening measures from our knowledge base ‘Linux hardening 2025’.”
-Via MCP the AI calls oscal_generate_batch_tailored_chain, fetches per-control rationale from AnythingLLM and produces 48 validated OSCAL documents (8 servers × 6 documents: profile → component definition → SSP → AP → AR → POA&M).
+Generate the document chain per server, obtain the hardening measures from our knowledge base ‘Linux Hardening 2025’.”
+The AI calls oscal_generate_batch_tailored_chain via MCP, gets the reasons for each control AnythingLLM and creates 48 validated OSCAL documents (8 servers × 6 documents: profile → component definition → SSP → AP → AR → POA&M).

-Day-to-day work: security-as-code, automated compliance pipelines, AI workflows with Claude/Cursor/Copilot, RAG integrations.
+Daily work: Security-as-Code, automated compliance pipelines, AI workflows with Claude/Cursor/Copilot, RAG integrations.

 Pain without mjEdit